SEATTLE CENTER CAMPUS RULES

 It is prohibited for anyone except those individuals with ADA service animals, public law enforcement officers, authorized City employees in the performance of their duties, or Seattle Center authorized licensees to bring any animal into any Seattle Center building or other areas designated by the Director and so posted, or to allow or permit any animal under his or her control to enter such facilities.

-- American with Disabilities Act (ADA) service animals, defined as an animal that is individually trained to assist an individual with a disability.
+- American with Disabilities Act (ADA) service animals, defined as an animal that provides medically necessary support for the benefit of a person with a disability.

 - Animals on the grounds on adequate leashes and under the control of an individual physically able to restrain the animal.

 - Horses or dogs used by public law enforcement agencies and under the control of a law enforcement officer.